nazunalika/linux-guide-and-hints/source/fedora/emulators.rst

 in the configuration.
 Some cache files for hi-res textures and memory are created in ``~/.cache/mupen64plus``.
 The default prefix is ``/usr/local``.

+There are also ``.ini`` files that contain ROM information installed in ``$PREFIX/share``. mupen64plus and the Rice video plugin need to find these files.
+If you are using the mupen64plus-ui-console, specify ``--datadir $PREFIX/share/mupen64plus`` at the command-line.

 I'm getting a ``dlopen`` error
 ******************************